dwyl/learn-javascript/README.md

 ================

-Learning JavaScript is no longer *optional* for people that want to build amazing websites, apps and experiences.
+Learning JavaScript is no longer *optional* for people that want to build amazing web sites, apps & experiences.
 But getting started can be daunting.
 A quick
 [search for JavaScript](http://www.amazon.com/s/ref=nb_sb_noss_1?url=search-alias%3Dstripbooks&field-keywords=javascript)
 on Amazon yields over *five thousand results*!
 Mercifully you do not have